winway/mycmdb/README.md

 # mycmdb
-A cmdb based on beego
+A simple cmdb based on beego